davidbwaikato/smokeandmirrors-gce-socketio/03-Apache-Reverse-Proxy-HTTP.md

   sudo apt-get install apache2
 ```

-  Back in the Google Cloud Platform dashboard, selct:
+  Back in the Google Cloud Platform dashboard, select:
   * Main Navigation Menu -> Compute Engine -> VM Instances
   * Click on the _web-chat_ VM
   * Click on 'Edit' in the top navigation bar